Anirudh-999/CS6350_3D_Pose_Estimation/README.md

 * **Python:** Version 3.8 or newer.
 * **Hardware:** A generic CPU is sufficient.

-## 3. Installation Guide

-Follow these steps to set up your environment cleanly.

 ### Folder Structure
 Ensure your folders are organized exactly like this.
 The code relies on specific relative paths (e.g., `../dataset/`).